anitaa1990/DeviceInfo-Sample/README.md

 This library provides an easy way to access all the device information without having to deal with all the boilerplate stuff going on inside.

+<b>As part of the process of my learning kotlin, I migrated the library to support Kotlin as well.
+If you would like to view the Kotlin version of the library - please checkout branch<b> <i>migrate_to_kotlin</i>

 Library also provides option to ask permissions for Marshmellow devices!

 <h2>Sample App</h2>